 - Fine and gross motor skills

 - And more

 At FUNctionabilities, we leverage our evidence-based therapies, our unique methods, and our specialized facility to tailor and individualize our therapy to best meet the needs of your child with autism.
-In addition to having a committed and highly trained staff, a key component of our pediatric therapy is our sensory-rich environment.
+In addition to having a committed and highly trained staff, a key component of our pediatric therapy is our sensory-rich environment schedule an evaluation!
 This specialized facility allows us to provide highly effective treatment in a fun, stress-free environment, which is one of our main goals: make therapy fun so your child is “Learning to Play” and “Playing to Learn.”
 Contact us today to schedule an evaluation!

 For more information on how occupational therapy and speech therapy can help your child see: